rlakinie/FL-IDS/README.md

-Thee project's aim is propose a hybrid server-edge FL framework that offloads pre-training to a central server while enabling lightweight fine-tuning on edge devices, particularly for connected and autonomous vehicle architecture and other related applications.
+%Thee project's aim is propose a hybrid server-edge FL framework that offloads pre-training to a central server while enabling lightweight fine-tuning on edge devices, particularly for connected and autonomous vehicle architecture and other related applications.

 ## Seup and Installation